Best long-tail keyword strategy

 Semrush is the market’s most powerful search marketing platform.
 It has strong keyword research tools that make it simple to locate long-tail keywords.

-Long-tail keywords can be sorted by search volume, keyword difficulty, cost per click, and other matrices.
+Long-tail keywords can be sorted by search volume, keyword difficulty, cost per click, and other metrics.

 Semrush makes it simple to track SERPs and your website’s performance for various keywords.
 You may also do an SEO competitor study to see which keywords are producing the most traffic for your competitors.